asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 + g_(alpha i) partial_0 K^alpha = g_(j i) partial_0 K^j = 0 => partial_0 K^j = 0 $

-The equality between the first and second expression might not be completely clear unless one remembers that the spacial part of the metric is positive definite so that in matrix it is a non-singular matrix.
+The equality between the first and second expression might not be completely clear unless one remembers that the spatial part of the metric is positive definite so that in matrix it is a non-singular matrix.

-Just as before this implies that the spacial parts of the Killing vectors are constant in time.
+Just as before this implies that the spatial parts of the Killing vectors are constant in time.
 Therefore all slices are maximally symmetric.

-To show that the spacial part has the form of $g_(i j) = a^2(T) h_(i j)$ where
+To show that the spatial part has the form of $g_(i j) = a^2(T) h_(i j)$ where
 $h_(i, j)$ is independent of time.

 The path